Chern classes of spherical CR manifolds

 \begin{proposition} For each integer $n \geq 3$, there exists a Stein fillable contact manifold $(M, \xi)$ of dimension $2n+1$ such that

 in $H^{4}(M, \bbR)$.
 In particular, $\xi$ admits no spherical CR structures. \end{proposition}

 Note that there exist no Stein fillable contact manifolds of dimension five violating \cref{eq:second-Chern-contact-with-spherical}.
-This is because both the second Chern class and the square of the first Chern class must vanish in real coefficients on any five-dimensional Stein fillable (more generally, holomorphically fillable) contact manifold; see~\cite{Takeuchi2020} for example.
+This is because both the second Chern class and the square of the first Chern class with real coefficients must vanish on any five-dimensional Stein fillable (more generally, holomorphically fillable) contact manifold; see~\cite{Takeuchi2020} for example.